-Headed by our President and CEO, our Management Committee is composed of nine seasoned managers—four women and five men.
+Headed by our President and CEO, our Management Committee is composed of seasoned managers.
 Discover their profiles.

 An effective leader and strong communicator, Guy LeBlanc has a solid grasp of the Québec business environment.
 His career path bears witness to his commitment to growing businesses, and his know-how and experience in the field position him admirably to carry out Investissement Québec’s important mandate.

 Guy LeBlanc was appointed President and CEO of Investissement Québec in April 2019.

 A seasoned executive, he worked for PricewaterhouseCoopers (PwC) for over 35 years.
 As Managing Partner of the Transaction group in Canada from 2002 to 2006 and Managing Partner of the Montréal Office from 2006 to 2015, he oversaw a team of over 800 professionals and was responsible for adapting the firm’s strategy for the Québec market.
 An expert in finance, Guy LeBlanc specializes in business transactions (sales and purchases) and business financing.